Go to

 [ww.
 WOW here it is: the admission:

-de Cuyper admits "we" know little about the effects of pigments, - MY GOD !! -- but want to make tattoos temporary - regardless.]
+de Cuyper admits "we" know little about the effects of pigments, - Really, not believably !! -- ]

 25th EADV CONGRESS, 28 September – 2 October 2016, Vienna Austria